BunnySoCrazy/BrepGPT/README.md

 ### Stage 1: brep2VHP

-Convert your own B-Rep models (STEP format) into VHP graph data for training.
+Convert your own B-rep models (STEP format) into VHP graph data for training.
 Edit the `ROOT` path in the script, then run:

 ```bash
 cd VHP/brep2VHP